Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Oceanside’s Townsite is characterized by the iconic wooden Oceanside Pier, the Strand (a mile-long boardwalk perfect for biking or strolling), the boats docked at the Oceanside marina, and the area of beach where Strand beach meets Oceanside Harbor beach.

-The Townsite area is one of the most desired parts of downtown Oceanside to stay, live, and vacation.
-Stay at The Seabird Resort to be right on the beachfront.
+The Townsite area is one of the most desired parts of Oceanside to live and vacation.
+Stay at the family-friendly The Seabird Resort or the fancier Mission Pacific Beach Resort to be right on the beachfront.

-Note that whale-watching activities are a popular thing to do in Oceanside, so they do fill up fast.
-The best way to guarantee your excursion is by booking the top-rated whale watching tours in advance.
+Note that whale-watching activities are a popular thing to do in Oceanside, so tours fill up fast.
+The best way to guarantee your excursion is by booking a top-rated whale-watching tour in advance.
+Staying at the Oceanside Marina Suites means you’re right on the harbor amidst the seals.

 👉 Local Tip: For hassle-free parking, take the Amtrak Pacific Surfliner for an oceanfront train ride that stops right near the Pier.